Cray-HPE/docs-csm/install/configure_mellanox_spine_switch.md

 | --- | --- | --- | --- | --- |
 | sw-100g01 | x3105u40-j32 | x3105u41-j32 | sw-100g02 | 100g-1m-DAC |

-It is assumed that you have connectivity to the switch.

 ## Configure VLAN

 **Cray Site Init (CSI) generates the IP addresses used by the system, below are samples only.**
 The VLAN information is located in the network YAML files.
-Below are examples.
+The following are examples.

-1. The spine switches will have VLAN interfaces in NMN, HMN, and CAN networks.
+1. Verify the spine switches have VLAN interfaces in NMN, HMN, and CAN networks.

+   Example NMN.yaml:

    ```
    pit# cat /var/www/ephemeral/prep/${SYSTEM_NAME}/networks/NMN.yaml